Vegan Hiking Snacks: Ideas From Registered Dietitians

 Mixing up your own means you get to control the ingredients! here is a simple recipe idea from To Taste.

-Roasted chickpeas make for an easy way to bring along some whole food plant based protein.
+Roasted chickpeas or edamame make for an easy way to bring along some whole foods plant based protein.
 Add some fresh fruit, like a banana or dried apricots, and you’ve got your self a sweet and savory snack.

 Energy Balls – With Beans!